 Ukulele

-A ukulele seems to be very similar to a normal guitar … just much smaller and lighter.
-But the biggest difference lies actually in the number of strings.
-It has got only 4 strings instead of 6 strings.
-The chords on the ukulele are much easier to learn than on the guitar; some of them require just using one finger.
-So, a ukulele is an instrument where you progress quite quickly in the beginning and that is especially for children a good point.
-Children will progress much quicker on a ukulele than on a normal guitar.
-Moreover, a good ukulele is much cheaper than a guitar.
-There are also many parents out there who buy their kids ukulele as a toy in a supermarket.
-You can do that as well but you should that you do not get a real musical instrument.
-For further information about this little great instrument, visit our kid’s ukulele section.
+A ukulele looks a lot like a regular guitar, just a lot smaller and lighter.
+But the biggest difference is the number of strings.
+It has only 4 strings instead of 6.
+The chords on the ukulele are much easier to learn than on the guitar.
+Some of them only require the use of one finger.
+So the ukulele is an instrument where you can progress quite quickly in the beginning and this is a good point especially for children.
+Kids will progress much faster on the ukulele than on a regular guitar.
+A good ukulele is also much cheaper than a guitar.
+There are also a lot of parents out there who buy their children a ukulele as a toy.
+You can do that as well, but you should know that you are not getting a real musical instrument.
+For more information on this great little instrument, visit our kids ukulele section.

 Sound Example: